This website may contain affiliate links and we may be compensated (at no cost to you!).

 There are no guardrails, fences, or any type of safety railings.
 It’s just you, the jeep, and the quick drop-offs on either side.

-Skyline Drive continues for about 3 miles with views that overlook the city and valleys on either side.
+Skyline Drive continues for 2.6 miles with views that overlook the city and valleys on either side.

 The tours are obviously done outside so you may experience a bumpy ride, unpredictable weather, off-road terrain, snow, mud, and wind.

-And due to uneven and rocky terrain the jeeps may also experience flat tires or minor mechanical issues.
-But we had no problem at all.
+And due to uneven and rocky terrain the vehicles may also experience flat tires or minor mechanical issues.
+But we had no problem at all on our Jeep tour.

-But you can rest assured knowing that the jeeps are very well-maintained and the guides do a full inspection before driving them out on tour.
+You can rest assured knowing that the off-road vehicles are very well-maintained and the guides do a full inspection before driving them out on tour.

 The guides also carry two-way radios with them at all times.
 And they are CPR certified and trained to handle any emergencies.

-If you have problems or didn’t enjoy your tour for one of these reasons, just call the Colorado Jeep Tour office.
+If you have problems or didn’t enjoy your tour for one of these reasons, just call Jeep tour office where you booked the tour from.

 Once your booking is confirmed, digital copies of the waivers will be emailed to you for virtual signature.